Arianna19/cart263-2024/finalProject/prototype/README.md

 This prototype is mostly a test on how I'm going to go about this Final Project "aesthetical wise", for now I only want to test out what colours or vibe I really want to go on based off of my proposal.
 I'm really playing with imagery and colour palette.
 At the moment it might look like a rainbow fiasco, this is only because a major goal of this project is me pimping up the original Ai Jam and learning how to play with HTML, JS, P5.js and ml5.js all together.

+Also adding more animals to make it funner and more diverse